-Big splurges are out, budgeting is in as cost of living bites
+Big splurges are out as cost of living bites

 CommBank offers $2700 saving on NBN, Aussies tighten up on treats, and beefing up on veggies could save $1844 annually.
 Here are five things you may have missed this week.

 The Commonwealth Bank is offering home buyers a chance to save $2700 on internet costs

 The bank has teamed up with telco More to offer conditionally pre-approved home loan customers a free 36-month NBN plan - a saving of up to $2700.

 Existing CBA customers don't miss out, with 30% off More NBN plans for the first 12 months when signing up with a CBA credit or debit card.

 Dr Michael Baumann, CBA's executive general manager of home buying, says, "We know the rising cost of living is being felt by all Australians, particularly those looking to purchase a property in the current environment.

 "We want to support pre-approved home loan customers where we can, and that includes longer-term savings on essential and ongoing bills and commitments like internet."

 In these inflationary times, NAB research reveals how Australians are making their money go further - and one of the first things to be cut is non-essential spending.